kngpvrk/BP1-SeismicWavePropagation/README.md

 \end{aligned}
 $$

 This equation describes the state of a medium under the influence of external forces and stresses.
+The terms `ρ ∂vx/∂t` and `ρ ∂vy/∂t` describe the change in velocity with time at a point in the medium in the `x`- or `y`-direction, where `ρ` is the density of the medium.
+The gradients of the normal stresses, `∂τxx/∂x` and `∂τyy/∂y` represent the forces resulting from the extension or compression of the material in the `x`- or `y`-direction.
+The shear stress is represented by the terms `∂τxy/∂y` and `∂τxy/∂x` in the `x`- or `y`-direction.
+The pressure gradients, `∂P/∂x` and `∂P/∂y` describe the effect of pressure on the medium in the `x`- or `y`-direction.

+Other equations, such as stress-strain relationships and boundary conditions, are implemented in the code but are not detailed here for brevity.
+For more detailed explanations, see the works of Chapman (2004), Achenbach (2012), and Bormann et al. (2012) listed in the [References](#references).

 ### Finite Element Method